Admirals (company): Management

 In 2017, Admirals underwent a management restructuring, with Jens Chrzanowski, Victor Gherbovet, and Mindaugas Deksnys joining the board, along with existing board members Sergei Bogatenkov and James Chernikov.
-In 2018, Stephen Ayme replaced Simon Roberts as the general manager.
+In 2018, Stephen Ayme replaced Simon Roberts as general manager.

-By September 2022, the board was down to two members: Sergei Bogatenkov and Andrey Koks, after Chrzanowski's departure.
-Following a 51% revenue decline in early 2023, the company's founder Alexander Tsikhilov returned as CEO, as of March 2024, the board consists of Tsikhilov, Andrey Koks (CTO/CIO), and Anton Tikhomirov.
+By September 2022, the board had been reduced to two members, Sergei Bogatenkov and Andrey Koks, following several executive departures including Jens Chrzanowski.
+Following a 51% revenue decline in early 2023, the company's founder Alexander Tsikhilov returned as CEO.
+As of March 2024, the Management Board consisted of Tsikhilov, Andrey Koks (CTO/CIO), and Anton Tikhomirov.